notduncansmith/factfold/README.md

 ## A brief note on data and behavior

 The language of program behavior is at the lowest level defined, and consequently constrained, to and by each individual programming environment's syntax, grammar, and runtime implementation.
-All we have been able to build atop this are "design patterns" and "best practices", both of which require years of dedicated practice to apply correctly.
+Our language for discussing *types relationships between behaviors* is that of "design patterns" and "best practices", both of which require years of dedicated practice to interpret correctly.

-For discussing types of relationships between *data* in a program, we use the language of "data structures".
-Borrowed from mathematics, this language is shared among all programmers and by implicitly or explicitly underlying any discussion of "software architecture" or "program design", transcends it altogether.
+For discussing *types of relationships between data* in a program, we use the language of "data structures".
+Borrowed from and comingled with mathematics, this language is shared among all programmers and by implicitly or explicitly underlying any discussion of "software architecture" or "program design", transcends it altogether.

 If a data structure is well-understood, a faithful implementation will offer few surprises, and its performance can be reasoned about fairly strongly before a line of code is written.